Skip to content.

 The Bible contains two main parts:

-Occasionally, the Daily Office Lectionary also includes readings from extra sources called โ€œdeuterocanonical worksโ€ (or Apocrypha, see tableย 2).
+Occasionally, the Daily Office Lectionary also includes readings from extra sources called โ€œdeuterocanonical worksโ€ (or the Apocrypha, see tableย 2).

 Each part contains several books.
 The books further divide into chapters, and chapters into verses.